 Calming the mind by isolating poverty

-With this in mind, the research propose policymakers to address these issues by directing efforts meant to isolate periods of acute poverty.
-As an example, the researchers mention the growing issue U.S. parents face with the cost and availability of child care.
+With this in mind, the research proposes policymakers to address these issues by directing efforts meant to isolate periods of acute poverty.
+As an example, the researchers mention the growing issue U.S. parents face with the cost and availability of childcare.

 “One of the major challenges for low-income individuals in the U.S. is having to juggle and find child care,” he said.
 “That’s a big cognitive load.
 Seamlessly solving the child-care problem would not just allow people to go to work, it would actually increase their IQ.
 Rather than simply looking at these challenges as a lack of money very broadly, if we could break it up and simply target the biggest concerns and deal with them, we might begin to solve other problems as well.”